 Share this post:

 You should carefully think about which kind of role you would like to go into.
+You will get much more out of your job if you enjoy it!
 Where possible, try to align your choice of career with your interests and passions.
-You will get much more out of your job if you enjoy it!
+Think about your strengths and the areas where you’d like to challenge yourself and develop new skills.

-For example, if you are interested in computers and technology, you might be suited to a career as an IT Support Technician.
-Or, if you’re an avid social media user, you could have the makings of a fantastic Digital Marketer.
-To help you decide, you can read more about all of the apprenticeship programmes that we offerhere.
+For example, if you are interested in troubleshooting technology, you might be suited to a career as an IT Support Technician.
+Or, if you’re interested in creating digital platforms, a Software Development apprenticeship could be more your style.